t0mk/openstack-utils/README.md

 ### build\_cache.py
 Creates cache of resources lists in local filesystem.
 This can be used for example in auto-completion with https://github.com/t0mk/oh-my-zsh-openstack

+### n
+This is a utility displaying list of virtual machines from current tenants from cache.
+It's like "nova boot" but faster and shorter.

 ## Usage